ToshioCP/Gtk4-tutorial/gfm/sec6.md

 ~~~

 The result is undefined.
-Probably a bad thing will happen, for example, a segmentation fault.
+Probably something bad will happen, such as a segmentation fault.

 NOTE: The memory of the literal string is allocated when the program is compiled.
-It is possible to see the literal strings with `strings` command.
+Literal strings can be seen using the `strings` command.

 ~~~
 $ strings src/tvf/a.out